 - 1-2 medium tomatoes chopped

-In large pot saute your onions in butter until translucent.
+- In large pot saute your onions and ground beef until no longer pink and onions are translucent.
 Remove from pot.

-Add your half and half and Velveeta and reduce heat.
-Stir until cheese is melted.
+- Add your half and half and Velveeta, stirring until cheese is melted.